dmlloyd/dmlloyd.github.io/_posts/2008-10-01-XNIO-1-1-0-CR1-Released.md

 categories:
 date: 2008-10-01 16:56:00
 ---
- As the title states - 1.1.0.CR1 is available [at the XNIO project download page](http://www.jboss.org/xnio/downloads/ "") .
+ As the title states \- 1.1.0.CR1 is available <a href="http://www.jboss.org/xnio/downloads/">at the XNIO project download page</a>.
 The main list of changes:

-* Added API support for creating one-way and two-way pipes.
+* Added API support for creating one\-way and two\-way pipes.

 * Improved separation of the NIO implementation by moving packages and moving the factory classes to a `XnioNio` class.